 A Rubovian Legend clicked instantly with such long-untraced memories, and there was a Wikipedia entry of that very name, every word of which seemed to fit my vaguest memories, and then there were the words: Queen Caroline’s pampered pet dragon, Pongo!

 And another piece of the jigsaw puzzle that is my childhood memories slots into place, properly labelled.
-Gordon Murray, I probably never noticed your name at all before today, but I bow my head to and to the wonderful times you gave my childhood.
-You deserve to be buries with full military honours as Captain Snort orders the boys from Pippin Fort to fire a 21 gun salute to you.
+Gordon Murray, I probably never noticed your name at all before today, but I bow my head to you and to the wonderful times you gave my childhood.
+You deserve to be buried with full military honours as Captain Snort orders the boys from Pippin Fort to fire a 21 gun salute over you.

 I struggled to watch this week’s Horace and Pete, not due to any deficiency in the content but rather because the Council are cutting the grass around our block and the motor-mowers have been roaring on for the best part of two hours and making it impossible to hear the quiet parts of the dialogue.
 Oh, Uncle Pete was as audible as can be, which on one level was a shame, because he’s a true monster, a true blue-collar, ignorant, prejudiced, hidebound, chauvinist monster.
 He’s a very real monster and he’s presented unashamedly, and the audience that I imagine Horace and Pete attracts, will see him for what he is, but in his gross reality, he is in many ways a distillation of the things I loathe, and to which I have been ultra-sensitive since the events of seven days ago.